 Despite the chaos, the team spirit was undeniable.

-How the HoosierMama?s Got Their Name (And Their Look)
+How the HoosierMama?s Got Their Name (and Their Look)

 The name HoosierMama?s wasn’t carefully planned—it started as a joke between teammates that somehow stuck.